The ability to understand and give legal consent to an action or arrangement.

 Bail enables an accused person to be released from custody in between the date of being charged and the eventual hearing of the court case.
 The accused may be required to promise (known as entering into a recognisance) to appear in court and meet other conditions, inlcuding that a guarantor (surety) be provided.

-A person who has authority to grant or refuse bail such as police, Magistrates, District and Supreme Court Judges, as authorised by the Bail Act 1985.
+A person who has authority to grant or refuse bail such as, Magistrates, District and Supreme Court Judges and certain police officers, as authorised by the Bail Act 1985 (SA).

 The standard of proof required in civil law cases, i.e. it is more probable than not that what the person says happened is true.
 (In criminal cases, the standard is proof beyond reasonable doubt.)